AndrikSeeger/ZombieLoadExample/README.md

 ## Victim Application

 Simply run the victim on the same physical core but a different hyperthread (mask: 0b10000) as the attacker: `start /affinity 16 .\secret.exe`.
 You can also provide a secret letter to the victim application as a parameter, e.g., `start /affinity 16 .\secret.exe M` to access memory containing 'M's.
-The default secret letter is 'O'.
+The default secret letter is 'U'.

 As soon as the victim is started, there should be a clear signal in the attacker process, i.e., the bar for the leaked letter should get longer.